Kiffolisk/portalChestPlusPlus/README.md

-# portalChestPlusPlus
+# portalChest++
-Edit Blockheads instances from rooted android through ADB and /proc/
+Edit Blockheads instances from rooted Android devices through ADB and /proc/

+# How to:
+Run "adb devices" and check if you have only 1 device connected.
+The program gets the first device found from "adb devices".

+Make sure the device also has root and it accepts ADB shell by running adb shell -n "su 0 echo hi" and accepting the superuser prompt

 # TODO:
 - [ ] Figure out /proc/ editing on Android